OSU-HPCC/new_user_tutorial/new_user_tutorial.md

 * Enter your Cowboy username and password.
 * Change *Port* to `22`.
 * Click *Quickconnect*.
-* Your window should look like the image below.
+* Your window is now like the picture below.
 * You can drag and drop files in either direction.

 ![FileZilla Connected](img/filezilla_connected.png "FileZilla After Logging In")